-Nick Came to Colorado College in 2006 as the Parking Manager and was promoted to Assistant Director in 2010.
-He has 15 years of campus safety experience, including eight years with the American University Department of Public Safety, one year with the Colorado Springs Police Department, and now six years with the Department of Campus Safety here at CC.
+Nick Came to Colorado College in 2006 as the Parking Manager and was promoted to Assistant Director in 2010 and Associate Director in 2015.
+He has 18 years of campus safety experience, including eight years with the American University Department of Public Safety, one year with the Colorado Springs Police Department, and now in his ninth year with the Department of Campus Safety here at CC.
 His background is primarily in parking, transportation, and special events management.
 He has served as a student officer, a parking enforcement officer, a transportation and parking enforcement coordinator, an emergency response team member, a personal protection detail lead, and a sexual misconduct investigator.
 Nick is trained in the FEMA Incident Command System, he is an IPMBA certified bike patrol officer, a CPTED certified inspector, and one of CC's sexual misconduct investigators.
 He has a bachelor's degree in International Studies with a focus in Conflict Resolution from the American University School of International Service.

 Carl came to Colorado College in 1996 after completing 26 ½ years in the U.S. Army.
 Carl retired as a First Sergeant.
 Carl was born and raised in Savannah, GA.
 Carl is married with one son.
 From 1996 to 1999 Carl worked in Mathias, Slocum and Loomis Halls.
 In the summer Carl worked in Bemis and McGregor Halls for the Summer Start Program.
 Carl is the relief shift supervisor.
 Carl is trained in the event management and FEMA Incident Command system.
 He conducts a weekly campus lighting assessment to identify any campus exterior lights that are out in need of repair.